awaters1/awaters1.github.io/_posts/2016-10-18-IntelliJ-JAVA_HOME-Maven-goal.md

 layout: post
 title: JAVA_HOME where art thou?
 published: true
+tags: errors
 ---

-Today while running a [Maven](https://maven.apache.org/) goal during the pre-build phase of my project I received the error
+Today while running a [Maven](https://maven.apache.org/) goal during the pre-build phase of my project I received an error about being unable to find the javadoc command due to JAVA_HOME not being correctly set.

 > Failed to execute goal org.apache.maven.plugins:maven-javadoc-plugin:2.9.1:javadoc Unable to find javadoc command:
 > The environment variable JAVA_HOME is not correctly set